USC removes outside speakers and honorees from 2024 commencement

 "To try to give her a perspective, I believe she may be lacking because it is such a highly polarized and politicized issue," he said.

 A Change.org petition demanding Tabassum be allowed to speak at commencement has gathered thousands of signatures.
-Also, over 50 student organizations signed a letter written in support of Tabassum, who spoke earlier this week saying USC caved to hatred.
+Over 50 student organizations also signed a letter written in support of Tabassum, who argued that USC caved to hatred.

-"I'm just as committed to the lives of Jews as I am to Muslims or to Christians, or to any other sort of identity," Tabassum said.
+"I'm just as committed to the lives of Jews as I am to Muslims or to Christians, or to any other sort of identity," Tabassum said earlier this week.

 Additional details about the commencement ceremony are expected to be released next week.
 The ceremony will be on May 10 at 8:30 a.m.